msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 - docker status and journal
 - kube-system snapshot

+Some additional logs are retrieved for Windows nodes:

+ - Log file `c:\Azure\CustomDataSetupScript.log`
+ - kube-proxy status and journal
+ - containerd status and journal
+ - azure-vnet log and azure-vnet-telemetry log
+ - ETW events for docker
+ - ETW events for Hyper-V

 ## Required Parameters

 `-u, --user`           - The administrator username for the cluster VMs